Experiential Learning through a Walking Tour

 4a.
 The Old Art Gallery

-This historical building, covered in Byzantine-style mosaic tiles, used to be the campus’ central heating and power plant, distributing steam heat and electricity.
-After it was replaced by a newer heating plant, the building was converted into an art gallery, then became a storage space for 50 years.
+This historical building, covered in Byzantine-style mosaic tiles, used to distribute steam heat and electricity as the campus’ central heating and power plant.
+After a newer heating plant replaced it, the building was converted into an art gallery, until it became a storage space for 50 years.
 This building will be converted into Switch Station #8, the future home of electrical equipment that will route energy throughout campus.

 4b.
 North Field

-A new central electrified heating and cooling plant capable of serving more than 12 million square feet of building space will be built underground, under North Field.
+A new central electrified heating and cooling plant capable of serving more than 12 million square feet of building space will be built underground, under North Field, a recreational green space.

 5) Bee Campus Garden

-UC Berkeley is an affiliate of Bee Campus USA, an initiative that aims to foster ongoing dialogue to raise awareness of the role pollinators play in our communities and how each of us can take action to create healthy habitat.
-In light of UC Berkeley's longstanding history of leadership in the field of pollinators and pollination, they are the 5th California campus and the 80th campus in the nation to be certified.
-There are three bee gardens on campus: the Hearst Women’s gym garden, the Li Ka Shing prairie planting, and the Entomology Museum garden by VLSB.
+UC Berkeley is an affiliate of Bee Campus USA, an initiative that aims to raise awareness of the role pollinators play in our communities and how each of us can take action to create healthier ecosystems.
+UC Berkeley is the 5th California campus and the 80th campus nationally to be certified as a Bee Campus affiliate.
+There are three bee gardens on campus: east of the Hearst Women’s gym, near the Li Ka Shing prairie planting, and in the Entomology Museum garden by the Valley Life Sciences Building.
+Plantings support pollinators and among the native plantings are yarrow flowers, milkweed, phacelia, and helianthus recommended by the Xceres organization.

 6) Chou Hall

-Chou Hall is the first academic building in the country awarded LEED (Leadership in Energy and Environmental Design) Platinum and WELL certifications, the latter a designation reflecting a focus on user health and well-being.
-In addition, Chou Hall also attained a platinum level TRUE Zero Waste certification, the first academic building in the nation and the first Zero Waste building on the UC Berkeley campus.
+Chou Hall is the first academic building in the country to achieve LEED (Leadership in Energy and Environmental Design) Platinum and WELL certifications. t(The latter is a designation reflecting a focus on user health and well-being.)
+In addition, Chou Hall also was the first academic building in the nation to attain a platinum-level TRUE Zero Waste certification.
+It is also the first Zero Waste building on the Berkeley campus.
 Chou Hall diverts over 90 percent of its waste from landfills.

 7) Bechtel Engineering Center Green Roof

 The grassy area in front of Bechtel Hall is actually the roof of the Engineering Library.
 Green roofs, such as this one, improve water quality by catching and absorbing airborne pollutants that would otherwise inevitably wash into the creek.
-They also deter flooding by absorbing rainwater instead of funneling it into gutters and storm drains.
-This particular green roof is a prototype for other roof gardens on campus, giving dual purpose—providing storm water management as well as a nice place to relax—to what would be an otherwise unused surface.
-Another green roof on campus is located on the roof of Li Ka Shing.
+They also prevent flooding by absorbing rainwater instead of funneling it into gutters and storm drains.
+Serving the dual purposes of providing stormwaterstorm water management and a nice place to relax, this particular green roof is a prototype for other roof gardens on campus.
+Li Ka Shing Center provides another example of a green roof on campus.

 8) Jacobs Hall

-The Jacobs Institute for Design Innovation at UC Berkeley has been named by the American Institute of Architects as one of the nation’s top 10 examples of sustainable architecture and ecological design.
-The Institute was awarded the highest honor of LEED™ platinum.
+The American Institute of Architects named the Jacobs Institute for Design Innovation at UC Berkeley as one of the nation’s top 10 examples of sustainable architecture and ecological design.
+The Institute holds the highest honor of LEED™ certification: platinum.
 Its rooftop solar arrays produce about 120,000 kWh of clean power each year for the building.

 Download the Sustainability Walking Tour!